My son saw this video on The Kid Should See It and wanted to build a 3D Hologram Projector.

 Carefully tape the plastic pieces together.

 Now the fun part!
-Place your 3D Hologram Projector on a smart phone while playing any videos from this collection of YouTube videos or this collection of YouTube videos.
+Place your 3D Hologram Projector on a smartphone while playing any videos from this collection of YouTube videos or this collection of YouTube videos.

 Follow PragmaticMom’s board STEM with Art on Pinterest.